coatless-rpkg/multideploy/README.md

 ## Extended Overview

-If you’re looking for more detailed examples on how to use `multideploy`, we step through the additional features of the package within this section.
+If you’re looking for more detailed examples on how to use `{multideploy}`, we step through the additional features of the package within this section.

 ### Repository Selection